AMSC22-23/Lattice-Boltzmann-Method-Raffaelli-Torti-Cioci/README.md

-# Lattice-Boltzmann-Method-Raffaelli-Torti-Cioci
-Implementation of the Lattice Boltzmann Method in C++ for the Advanced Methods for Scientific Computing course.
+Welcome to the GitHub repository for the hands-on project of the Advanced Methods for Scientific Computing (AMSC) course.
+This project focuses on the implementation of the Lattice Boltzmann Method (LBM) in C++, providing a powerful tool for simulating complex fluid dynamics and computational physics.

+Authors:
+- Martina Raffaelli
+- Andrea Torti
+- Marco Cioci